ttimbers/no-renv-project/README.md

 3. Examine `script.r` to see what packages the project depends on.

-4. Call `renv::snapshot()` to save the state of the project library to the lockfile (called `renv.lock`).
+4. Run `renv::init()` to initialize a new project-local environment with a private R library.

 5. Put the `.Rprofile`, `renv.lock` and `renv/activate.R` files under local and remote version control.

 Examine the `renv.lock` file -
-do the packages there match what you saw at the top of `script.r` - that's neat...
+do the packages there match what you saw at the top of `praise-the-learn.r` - that's neat...
 How does that work???

 See the [dependency discovery section of the `renv` docs](https://rstudio.github.io/renv/articles/renv.html#dependency-discovery) to find out!